 MTCES is located southeast of the intersection of Yankee and Millikin Roads in Liberty Township.
 Mother Teresa Ln. can be accessed from Yankee, south of Millikin and north of Princeton

-Mother Teresa offers a full K-8 program, with 4 kindergarten classes, three classes in grade 1, and two classes per grade from second through eighth.
+Mother Teresa offers a full K-8 program, with 4 kindergarten classes, three classes in grades 1 and 2, and two classes per grade from third through eighth.
 The opening of the new academic wing in 2016 allows for the gradual addition of more classes over the next several years.

 MTCES currently has an enrollment of 495 children.
 Average class size is 26 students per class for first through eighth and 16-18 students in Kindergarten.

 School hours are from 7:45 a.m. – 2:20 p.m.
 All-school morning prayer starts promptly at 7:45 a.m.

 Tuition for the 2017-18 school year is $4,430/child.

 Students wear a uniform consisting of navy pants/shorts, light blue/white polo shirts, and skorts or uniform plaid jumper/skirt for the girls.

 The school is an independent, private Catholic school with no direct financial association with any parish, though we draw students from many parishes including St. Maximilian Kolbe, St. John the Evangelist, and Our Lady of Sorrows.

 Currently, Lakota (outside a 1-mile radius from MTCES), Mason, and Monroe provide bus service to MTCES.